Skip to main contentScroll Top

 The island above this area corresponds to the islands of Tekong and Tekong Kecil (already joined together according to the satellite image).
 Pulau Tekong is the largest of the Singaporean islands outside the main one (Pulau Ujong), with an area of 24,43 km².

-It is not open to visitors., as it now serves as a training ground for the Singapore Armed Forces, and hosts the Basic Military Training Center.
+It is not open to visitors.because it now serves as a training ground for the Singapore Armed Forces, and hosts the Basic Military Training Centre.

-Then we notice the whole area to the southwest, heavily enlarged.
-This is because that is where the port of singapore, third largest port in the world in terms of tonnage (600 million per year).
+Next, we notice the entire area to the southwest, which has been greatly enlarged.
+This is because that's where the port of singapore, third largest port in the world in terms of tonnage (600 million per year).

-To understand this figure, you need to know that the world's leading port is that of Ningbo-Zhoushan (900 million) following by that of Shanghai (650 million, to give you an idea of the scale, its quay is more than 5 km long!), located not far from each other in China.
+To understand this figure, you need to know that the world's largest port is Ningbo-Zhoushan (900 million), followed by Shanghai (650 million; to give you an idea of the scale, its quay is over 5 km long!), located not far from each other in China.

-By comparison, the largest port in terms of tonnage in Europe is Rotterdam in the Netherlands.
-(500 million) when the first French port is that of Marseille (with just under 100 million).
+By comparison, the leading port in Europe in terms of tonnage is Rotterdam in the Netherlands (500 million) while the leading French port is Marseille (with just under 100 million).

 imposing container ship at the port of singapore